Best Medicare Plans for Veterans

 Can lower your out-of-pocket health costs

-But the VA does not coordinate benefits with Medicare.
+But the VA does not work with Medicare.
 You have to decide which coverage to use when you get care.
 Your VA benefits can only be used at VA doctors and hospitals.
 Original Medicare is widely accepted at non-VA health care offices, but it doesn't hurt to confirm before you go to a doctor.

-You'll also be responsible for paying monthly Medicare rates, which vary based on the type of coverage you choose.
+You'll also be responsible for paying monthly Medicare rates, which depend on the type of coverage you choose.
 In 2025, most people pay $185 per month for Medicare Part B, and the fee is typically deducted from Social Security benefits.
 If you buy a Medicare Advantage, Medicare Supplement or Medicare Part D policy, you'll also pay the monthly rate for that plan.

 TRICARE for Life and Medicare